pmahnke/mahnke-cocktails/recipe/mary_pickford.md

 stars: 4
 base_spirits: "Light Rum, Maraschino Liqueur"
 youtube: "TGJZv0FTjk8"
+description: "A classic Prohibition-era cocktail named for the silent film star, featuring a tropical blend of white rum, pineapple juice, and grenadine."
 excerpt: |
   The Mary Pickford is a classic cocktail named after the famous silent film actress.
 It is a Prohibition-era cocktail that's made with: white rum, fresh pineapple juice, grenadine, and maraschino liqueur.
 ---